mustafapc19/my-gcc/README.md

 Please be careful while using it.
 Do not use invalid C code.
 Might go into infinite-loop.
 Idk

-There is a test code in example.cpp
+There is a test code in example.c

 Features supported: